Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 inline void SetDefaultLogger(std::shared_ptr<DefaultLogger> logger) {
-  //move is a more efficient way to "assign" variables in C++ GetGlobalLogger() = std::move(logger);
+  // move is a more efficient way to "assign" variables in C++ GetGlobalLogger() = std::move(logger);
 }